Signed in as:

 Popular Fasting Protocols for Keto

-18:6 18 hours (fasting).
-6 hours (eating window)
+18:6: 18 hours (fasting) and 6 hours (eating window) help deepen ketosis and overcome plateaus.

 How many calories can you consume without breaking a fast?

 Technically, any amount of calories will break a fast because consuming energy triggers digestive and metabolic processes.
+However, "breaking a fast" is increasingly viewed as a spectrum depending on your specific health goals.

 Caloric Thresholds by Goal